-If this flexibility is very important to you, you may decide to apply for a slightly more expensive loan which gives you the freedom to repay what you want without charge.
+If this flexibility is very important to you, the best bank loans for you might be slightly more expensive but give you the freedom to repay what you want without charge.

 However, you will need to make sure that you know how much this will cost you before making a decision, as opting for a lower interest loan and paying any early repayment charges could still prove to be cheaper than a more expensive flexible loan.

 When looking for a secured loan you should also consider how much you can borrow in relation to the value of the item being used to secure the loan (your home for instance).

 You must also double check under what circumstances the company can seek to force you to sell it to get their money back.